-I recommend 1) that the Chinese Medicine Board in this transition period to registered practitioner status, allows holders of Advanced Diploma in Chinese Medicine (Herbal and Acupuncture) up to June 2012 to transit automatically to full registration.
+I recommend that the Chinese Medicine Board in this transition period to registered practitioner status, allows holders of Advanced Diploma of Chinese Medicine (Herbal and Acupuncture) up to 30 June 2012 to transit automatically to full registration.

-2) that practitioners with Advanced Diploma in Chinese Medicine up till 2012 be treated equally with those holding degrees.
+I recommend that practitioners with Advanced Diploma in Chinese Medicine up till 30 June 2012 be treated equally with those holding degrees.

-3) that no additional burdens, eg, entrance exams, practical tests, etc, be inflicted on practitioners with Advanced Diplomas in Chinese Medicine up to June 2012 that would not be equally sought from practitioners holding Bachelor degrees.
+I recommend that no additional burdens, eg, entrance exams, practical tests, etc, be inflicted on practitioners with Advanced Diplomas in Chinese Medicine up to 30 June 2012 that would not be equally sought from practitioners holding the Bachelor degrees.

 While it may be easier to follow the Victorian model, I urge the Board not to simply take the easy road but to review the matter anew.
 Practitioners like myself do want to raise the profile and standards of the profession but not in a manner that is extraneous, and exacting further financial and other burdens which eventually disadvantage the public who uses our services.
 Standards required must be equitable, appropriate and relevant rather than elitist.